-On the banks of the Willamette River in Portland Oregon's Southeast Industrial District, Water Avenue Coffee Roasters, founded by industry pioneers, began roasting artisan coffees in the winter of 2009.
+On the banks of the Willamette River in Portland Oregon's Southeast Industrial District, Water Avenue Coffee Roasters, founded by industry pioneers, began roasting coffee in small batches in the winter of 2009.

 Seizing the moment in 2009, WAC purchased a vintage, French-built 1974 Samiac roaster from a company in Switzerland, and set about building a new business around it.
 Having dozens of years experience in training and consulting in the specialty coffee industry, Bruce and Matt saw a great opportunity also to develop and showcase a retail and roasting business in same building as the American Barista & Coffee School, and share with new Water Avenue Coffee customers the decades of combined experience to offer an unsurpassed level of support.

 Although Water Avenue Coffee officially opened in late 2009, the owners’ coffee experience goes back much further.
 Bruce Milletto is a Specialty Coffee Association of America “Coffee Luminary,” well-known for a lifetime of work shaping the specialty coffee industry.
 His passion to see the independent specialty coffee industry thrive is unsurpassed.
 He founded Bellissimo Coffee Advisors in 1991 and partnered with his son Matt to open the American Barista and Coffee School (ABCS) in 2003.

 Matt Milletto grew up around the coffee industry and has worked in coffee steadily for the last twenty years and has helped hundreds of small and large coffee businesses open up and succeed around the world.
 Since 2003, he has been teaching and training at ABCS, where he serves as vice president and co-owner.
 Matt is also the current President of the Oregon Coffee Board, is a board member of Dollar For and is on the Headwaters Council of the Freshwater Trust.

 Slowly at first